 metering installation time synchronisations.

-supports the responsible person, the Metering Provider, or both in the rectification of any metering installation malfunctions or problems associated with the reading function of meters; and
+supports the Metering Coordinator, the Metering Provider, or both in the rectification of any metering installation malfunctions or problems associated with the reading function of meters; and

-provides notification of any metering installation malfunction, to the responsible person and the Metering Provider, in accordance with clause 7.3.7 of the Rules, so that repairs can be affected in a timely manner.
+provides notification of any metering installation malfunction, to the Metering Coordinator and the Metering Provider, in accordance with clause 7.3.7 of the Rules, so that repairs can be affected in a timely manner.

 Specific collection process requirements for metering installations type 1, 2, 3 and 4

 The Metering Data Provider must be capable of initiating a remote reading where metering data is missing, erroneous or has failed validation.

+Where applicable, the Metering Data Provider must ensure that services listed in the Minimum Services Specification are managed in accordance with the Minimum Services Specification procedure.

 The Metering Data Provider must operate and maintain a process which: